The million-dollar question for sure:

 Treating SIBO can be a winding rollercoaster.
 Often pharmaceuticals combined with natural compounds are the best combination.

-- Biocidin LSF by Bio-Botanical Research- Designed to cut straight through biofilms and I believe it really does In most cases.
-Sophisticated blend of many antimicrobials, including oregano oil, back walnut, Tea Tree , garlic and Gentian.
+1. Biocidin LSF by Bio-Botanical Research- Designed to cut straight through biofilms and I believe it really does In most cases.
+Sophisticated blend of many antimicrobials, including oregano oil, black walnut, Tea Tree, garlic and Gentian.
 Liposomal delivery will bring best results, no question. * Should really only be used for reducing hydrogen, not methane cases.

-- Meso Silver (Colloidal Silver)- I’m a high fan of colloidal silver (silver nanoparticles), its pretty much anti-everything.
+1. Meso Silver (Colloidal Silver)- I’m a huge fan of colloidal silver (silver nanoparticles), its pretty much anti-everything.
 People are constantly questioning its safety and honestly, I find it silly at this point.
 If it concerns you, go here to my Scientific Articles section, scroll down to safety of Colloidal Silver and go to town.
 I created that section for those of you still not up-to-date on the efficacy and safety of silver.
 I’ve drank gallons.
 I’m not blue.
 Nor is anyone in the history of silver drinking except the one blue faced man everyone references who drank colloidal salts, not silver.
 Before penicillin was discovered in 1934, silver was one of the main things used to treat infection.
-Here is a dosing schedule written by an MD: Dosing Instructions for SIBO.

 The gold standard now in all Functional Medicine training is to take a compound or formula for 2-3 weeks, then swap formulas.
 This rotation prevents said infection from becoming resistant.
 If you start a product and you do indeed see improvement…that’s great.
 You still might want to try rotating formulas, and coming back to the one that’s working, just to ensure resistance doesn’t happen.
 Of course, some folks can just stick to one and it works.
 That’s awesome.